Surge in COVID-19 cases means fewer Minnesota schools meet guidelines for in-person instruction

 The number of COVID-19 cases and outbreaks in Minnesota schools jumped in the last two weeks, pushing nearly all schools out of the range in which the state would allow them to open for full, in-person instruction.

 Statewide, more than 500 schools reported at least one positive case in the last two weeks, and 24 school buildings had outbreaks with at least five positive cases, according to Minnesota Department of Health data released Thursday.
-As of one week ago, just seven Minnesota schools had reported five or more cases since Aug.
+Two weeks ago, just seven Minnesota schools had reported five or more cases since Aug.
 1.

 Just two counties — Cook and Kittson — now have low enough spread of the virus to meet the state’s metrics for in-person learning for all students.
 That’s a significant shift from several weeks ago; in mid-August, as schools prepared to start the new school year, 34 counties were in a position for in-person instruction.